 Prepared by: Emma Butt, Mary C. Hurley

 Beginning in the early 1970s, Canada instituted policies describing two broad categories of Aboriginal claims and outlining measures for dealing with them.
 Comprehensive claims involve assertions of unextinguished Aboriginal title to land and resources.
-Specific claims declare grievances over Canada's alleged failures to discharge specific obligations to First Nations groups under a number of headings.
+Specific land claims declare grievances over Canada's alleged failures to discharge specific obligations to First Nations groups under a number of headings.
 This paper provides a brief review of developments related to the specific claim system.